 I recall passing the beach where in the early summer we would picnic and find horseshoe crabs.
 We looked out over tall grass; there were pine trees and palmettos.
 Horses were among the trees and the green grass; perhaps three or four.
 We bumped along as a man’s voice that I don’t recall talked to us, probably explaining what we were seeing.
 I remember chickens scurrying about as the truck slowed and we rolled into a little village.
 A large woman, with a wide and happy face came to the back of the truck and helped us out.
 We walked the village.
 The resounding memory being the ride in that two-ton truck and the happy and kind voices of people we met in that little place.

-What this memory actually represents is a tour of Daufuskie Island and presumably a Gullah community, a recollection of Marsh Tacky horses and Bloody Point beach.
+The memory is of a Gullah community, a recollection of Marsh Tacky horses and Bloody Point beach.
 It’s certainly an early memory, but one that has been consistent to me over the years.
 While I am certainly no expert now, the significance of Gullah culture was not truly known to me until I studied the history of the South and that of the Lowcountry region as an older man.
 My appreciation and understanding today makes me wish my memories of that particular day and the people we encountered were more vivid, but alas it is what I recall.
-They are happy memories and I believe happy memories positively shape our present worldview on the things that make us different and unique.
+They are happy memories.
+I believe happy memories positively shape our present worldview and make us different and unique.

 In my childhood, the word “Gullah” meant three distinct things and all of them were connected to my grandmother, Isobel.
 They involved language, food and folklore.

 Gullah represented a funny way to talk, especially to a child.